 - Effective communication messages, channels, and strategies

-The next step involves looking again at the buyer’s journey and forming strategies to create demand within every stage of the marketing funnel.
+The next step involves looking again at the buyer’s journey and forming strategies to create demand within every marketing funnel stage.

 And then comes the product launch.

-In this era where 3 new startups launch every second, there is a huge need for planning things out to find a position in this over-crowded world.
+In this era where three new startups launch every second, there is a huge need for planning things out to find a position in this overcrowded world.
 The go-to-market plan is just that.
-It helps you plan what, when, where, why, and how are you going to penetrate the market with your offering and why the market will love it.
+It helps you plan what, when, where, why, and how you will penetrate the market with your offering and why the market will love it.